16 sales coaching tips for high-performing teams

 Talent management is the make-or-break factor for successful revenue organizations.
 From ramping new reps to continuous skills development, it’s exceedingly difficult to decipher what’s right and determine how to scale those best practices across your entire team.

 That’s where AI comes into play.
-These tools and features help managers get immediate visibility into what’s working well or what needs improvement across their teams — and what specific feedback they can offer their reps to improve performance.
+AI agents and conversation intelligence tools help managers get immediate visibility into what’s working well or what needs improvement across their teams — and what specific feedback they can offer their reps to improve performance.

 Today’s sales managers have more visibility into the specific actions that reps can take to be successful, which also means that reps are facing a new level of accountability.